The-AI-Alliance/the-ai-alliance.github.io/docs/project-details.markdown

 ### Agent Knowledge and Tool Foundations

-See also the <a href="https://the-ai-alliance.github.io/deep-research-agent-for-finance/" target="_blank">Deep Research Agent for Finance</a>, which is discussed in the <a href="#model-context-protocol-section">MCP Ecosystem</a> section above.
+See also the <a href="https://the-ai-alliance.github.io/deep-research-agent-for-finance/" target="_blank">Deep Research Agent for Finance</a>, which is discussed in the <a href="#model-context-protocol-section">MCP Ecosystem</a> section.

 <div class="table-wrapper">
   <table>